American Craftsman 50 Series Reviews

 The warranty does not cover the labor cost to pull the defective window out or replace it, simply the part(s) and/or the replacement window itself.
 The remainder of the warranty, which is available online, deals with the limitations and exclusions that apply to the window.
 We urge all consumers to read the warranty info before purchasing this product.

 American craftsmam 50 series single hung viynl window.
 Too much tention when closing.
-Tpivt.
-With cord .how the f---- do you adjust..nothing on line.
+With cord, how do you adjust.
+Nothing on line.
 Bought from home depot.
-Asked at store they were clueless
+Also, I asked at store, but they were clueless.
+I'm irritated.

 Website Editor's Answer

 Randall, I usually recommend youtube.com for these sorts of things.
 After you watch a few, you should have a good idea what the issue is.
-AC50 are always running into problems.
+By the way, AC50 are always running into problems.

-Hi I have the 50 Series American Craftsman Windows to be installed in a concrete opening without any wood or buck boards.
-Also I have aluminum mull bars also that need to attach and as you know there are no holes in window frame.
+Hi I have the 50 Series American Craftsman to be installed in a concrete opening without any wood or buck boards.
+Also, I have aluminum mull bars also that need to attach and as you know there are no holes in window frame.
 Thank you.

 Brad - Homeowner - February, 2020